rasin

 Historians, graduate students, and digital humanists studying the Haitian Revolution, the Atlantic world, or the history of slavery.
 Every answer is cited back to a specific passage in a specific archive — cross-referenced evidence, not summaries.

-Diaspora families tracing ancestry, cultural organizations preserving heritage, and anyone who wants to search their own history in their own language.
+Diaspora families tracing ancestry, cultural organizations preserving heritage, and anyone who wants to search Haitian history in its own languages.
 Kreyòl is a first-class search language — not an afterthought.

 Educators